- What makes this blueberry muffin recipe so easy?

 What makes this vegan & gluten-free blueberry muffin recipe so light and fluffy?

-Typically, with a gluten-free blueberry muffin recipe, you’ll have butter, dairy and eggs in it.
+Typically, with a gluten-free blueberry muffin recipe, you’ll have butter, dairy, and eggs in it.
 These are key ingredients in gluten-free muffin baking.
-However, since I was baking these vegan as well, i needed to remove the eggs all together and replace the butter and dairy.
+However, since I was baking these vegan as well, I needed to remove the eggs altogether and replace the butter and dairy.

 I found that with a gluten-free batter, this didn’t work so well with vegan butter without the eggs.
 So, I replaced the butter with grapeseed oil instead and got a much lighter and fluffier texture than with the vegan butter.